 - writing guest articles giving tips/hints on industry-related blogs in return for a link back to your website

 - distributing online media releases to industry-related sites with a link back to your website in return

 - running competitions on your website to encourage people to post the competition link on their personal blogs or social media sites

-- analysing your competitor’s websites and see what quality websites are linking back to their website
+- analyzing your competitor’s websites and see what quality websites are linking back to their website

 Internal link building

-Image SEO is also a concern for large ecommerce sites that may have thousands of images of their products on their pages.
-Search Engines cannot read images so not only do all images require ALT text (alternative text), there must be enough copy on the page to allow for sufficient on-page optimisation to let Search Engines know what it is about and rank the page accordingly.
+Image SEO is also a concern for large e-commerce sites that may have thousands of images of their products on their pages.
+Search Engines cannot read images so not only do all images require ALT text (alternative text), there must be enough copy on the page to allow for sufficient on-page optimization to let Search Engines know what it is about and rank the page accordingly.
 Google Image Search has become an important referrer to drive traffic to your website.
-Here are some tips on image SEO for ecommerce sites:
+Here are some tips on image SEO for e-commerce sites:

 - adding ALT text (alternative text) to all images – the alt text will render when the image is not available plus tell Search Engines what this image is about